 Here are four reasons why you don’t need mortgage life insurance:

 1. Mortgage life insurance is a decreasing benefit.
 Mortgage life insurance benefits are designed to pay off the outstanding balance on your mortgage, so the pay out benefits decrease as you pay down the principle on your loan.
-Some policies have a set payout for the first 5 years, but decrease after that.
+Some policies have a set payout for the first five years, but decrease after that.
 If you buy this policy, your payments remain the same while the benefit decreases.

 2. The lender is the beneficiary.
 If you die the money goes straight to the lender.
 Your heirs do not receive one penny of it.
 It is true they will have a home that is paid in full, but that may not be the best use of the funds for their situation at the time.
-Which leads us to the next downfall to mortgage protection insurance.

 4. Mortgage life insurance can be expensive.
-Mortgage life insurance premiums are often on par with term life insurance premiums at the policy inception, but remember, this is a decreasing benefits and you end up paying more for your coverage as time goes on.
+Mortgage life insurance premiums are often on par with term life insurance premiums at the policy inception, but remember, this is a decreasing benefit and you end up paying more for your coverage as time goes on.

 1. Term life pays out at a fixed rate and is not a decreasing benefit.
 Your monthly premiums and the payout will remain the same as long as the original policy is in place.

 2. Term life beneficiaries are named in the policy.
-You can designate anyone to be the beneficiary of your term life policy; it is not automatically assigned to your bank, mortgage lender, or other creditors.
+You can designate anyone to be the beneficiary of your term life policy; it is not automatically assigned to your bank, mortgage lender or other creditors.